 What can you do in Wildhorse Wildland Provincial Park?

 There is some great hiking available from two different areas of the park.
-If you drive to the Cardinal Divide at an elevation of 1,981 metres (I’d recommend a high clearance vehicle because of one washed out area) you have the option of a couple of hikes.
+If you drive to the Cardinal Divide at an elevation of 1,981 m (I’d recommend a high clearance vehicle because of one washed out area) you have the option of a couple of hikes.

 Trails are unmarked but obvious and you can see for miles so just keep track of where you are in relation to the parking lot.
 One option is to hike east up the ridge for superb views of the upper foothills.
 The other hike heads for the closest mountain through a wildflower dotted landscape.
 You may see wildlife; we didn’t but the park offers prime habitat for elk, moose, mule deer, bighorn sheep, black and grizzly bears along with wolves.